aetel/MiDispositivoMIDI_v2/README.md

 # Warning
 This repository is no loger active.
-Everything had been moved to the BanaNut Electronics repository: https://github.com/bananutelectronics
+Everything has been moved to the BanaNut Electronics repository: https://github.com/bananutelectronics

 # MiDispositivoMIDI_v2